April 22, 2026

-Reveal the path behind every conversion with CUX new feature: User Flow
+User Flow analysis: Reveal the real path behind every conversion

 Your website may look like a straight path, but users rarely follow it as planned.
-With the new CUX User Flow, you can finally see the real routes people take - where they start, where they drift, and what actually drives conversions.
+User flow analysis is one of the most underused conversion rate optimization methods - it shows the real routes people take, where they drift, and what actually drives conversions.
+CUX User Flow makes this visible in seconds.

 You've built your website with a clear journey in mind.
 But your users, with their own goals and questions, navigate it their own way every single day.
 They take shortcuts, wander through unexpected pages, and often get lost in ways you never anticipated.